-Projects must be physically or functionally related to a station with a passenger rail service, or a multimodal station with at least one passenger rail service.
-"Passenger rail" service is provided by a "railroad carrier," as that term is defined in 49 U.S.C. § 20102.
-In general, this includes "commuter rail" or "intercity passenger rail" services.
+Projects must be physically connected to, or within 1⁄2-mile of, a station with service provided by a railroad.
+"Railroad," is defined in 49 U.S.C. § 22401(12).
+In general, the services that railroads provide that qualify a station for a TOD project include "commuter rail" or "intercity rail."

-Examples of "commuter rail" service include Maryland Area Regional Commuter and Virginia Railway Express services in the Washington, D.C. area.
-An example of "intercity passenger rail" service includes Amtrak service.
+Examples of "commuter rail" include Maryland Area Regional Commuter and Virginia Railway Express services in the Washington, D.C. area.
+An example of "intercity passenger rail" includes Amtrak service.